awsdocs/amazon-transcribe-developer-guide/doc_source/API_JobExecutionSettings.md

  ** AllowDeferredExecution **   <a name="transcribe-Type-JobExecutionSettings-AllowDeferredExecution"></a>
 Indicates whether a job should be queued by Amazon Transcribe when the concurrent execution limit is exceeded\.
 When the `AllowDeferredExecution` field is true, jobs are queued and executed when the number of executing jobs falls below the concurrent execution limit\.
 If the field is false, Amazon Transcribe returns a `LimitExceededException` exception\.
+Note that job queuing is enabled by default for call analytics jobs\.
 If you specify the `AllowDeferredExecution` field, you must specify the `DataAccessRoleArn` field\.
 Type: Boolean
 Required: No